alexandergiannini/note-taker-express-11/README.md

 # Note Taker Application

 # Hello there, my name is Alexander Giannini and this is my Note Taker Application!
-With this application, you can see existing notes, make a new note, edit existing notes, and delete notes.
+With this application, you can see existing notes, make a new note, and edit existing notes.
 The backend of this application is powered by Express.js, which made all of this possible.
 Hope you enjoy!

 # Link to application: https://limitless-coast-45003.herokuapp.com/